kevin-ivy/employee-roster-generator/README.md

   * Launch the directory with your preferred terminal
   * Run "node index"
-  * Follow the on screen prompts to generate your site.
+  * Follow the on screen prompts to generate your site

   ## Contribute

-  * No profanity, sexual innuendo, or racially charged comments.
+  * No profanity, sexual innuendo, or racially charged comments
-  * Keep additions free of spelling-errors and properly commented.
+  * Keep additions free of spelling-errors and properly commented

   ## Tests